-Five months ago, Nvidia lifted the lid on their next generation of Turing RTX graphics cards, the GTX 1080-beating RTX 2070, the sort-of-but-not-quite-as-good-as-the-GTX-1080Ti RTX 2080 and the 4K monster that is the RTX 2080Ti.
+Five months ago, Nvidia lifted the lid on their next generation of Nvidia RTX graphics cards, the GTX 1080-beating RTX 2070, the sort-of-but-not-quite-as-good-as-the-GTX-1080Ti RTX 2080 and the 4K monster that is the RTX 2080Ti.
 Now, the long awaited RTX 2060 is joining the ranks, and I’ve just had my ear talked off about it at Nvidia’s CES 2019 press conference.
 Here’s everything we know so far about their new, mid-range ray-tracing machine.

 RTX 2060 release date

 The RTX 2060 is coming incredibly soon – in just over a week, in fact.
 On Tuesday January 15th, the RTX 2060 will be available across the world both directly from Nvidia and dozens of third party manufacturers.
 You can see the whole family below, too, including cards from MSI, Asus, EVGA, Inno3D and Nvidia’s own Founder’s Edition to name just a few.

 RTX 2060 price

 Excited?
 Well, the best thing is that the RTX 2060 won’t cripple your wallet like the rest of the RTX family.
 Indeed, the Founders Edition will cost just $349 in the US (UK pricing to be confirmed), which is pretty good going considering it’s actually faster than Nvidia’s own GTX 1070Ti (so proclaimed Nvidia top man Jensen Huang during the press conference), which can currently be had for upwards of £400 / $450.
 Is it enough to break into our best graphics card rankings, though?
 Only time will tell.